 The reasons I became interested in game writing

 I’ve always enjoyed writing and playing games.
-It just took me about thirty years to put those two things together!
-The passion driving them both, though, is my love of exploring alternate worlds.
+It just took me about thirty years to put those two things together.
+The passion driving them both, though, is my love of exploring alternative worlds.
 I’ve been fascinated by science fiction and fantasy, which have at their heart the creation of new environments, timelines, alien cultures and often radically different perspectives on humanity.
 I grew up in the 1970s, which was a really rich decade for science fiction and fantasy, so it was easy to become immersed in the genre.
 When I was in secondary school, my English teacher brought in a little boxed game called Dungeons & Dragons and a whole new range of possibilities opened up for me.

 As I got older, I realised the potential of tabletop roleplaying games to provide unique immersive experiences.
 I started writing adventures for my friends because I wanted them to be able to have fun immersing themselves in worlds and stories that would challenge them, puzzle them and affect them emotionally.
 So, I think my passion and interest is really driven by those desires.
 I like to imagine worlds and situations that entertain but also that provoke and perplex.

-The student involvement
+Previous student involvement

 The science fiction, fantasy and games I’d recommend

 Where to start?
 I’d always recommend that anyone unfamiliar with the genre start with something contemporary.
-In science fiction, I’d recommend N. K. Jemisin’s Broken Earth series; in fantasy, I’d suggest Joe Abercrombie’s The First Law Trilogy, which makes Game of Thrones look quaint.
+In science fiction, I’d recommend N. K. Jemisin’s Broken Earth series.
+In fantasy, I’d suggest Joe Abercrombie’s The First Law Trilogy, which makes Game of Thrones look quaint.
 In table top gaming, I’d recommend Dungeons and Dragons or Call of Cthulhu for anyone interested in roleplaying games.
-For those new to boardgames, Bag of Dungeon is quite fun; for anyone wanting something a little more involved, Gloomhaven is perhaps the most impressive boardgame concept I’ve seen – and it’s beautifully produced.
+For those new to boardgames, Bag of Dungeon is quite fun.
+For anyone wanting something a little more involved, Gloomhaven is perhaps the most impressive boardgame concept I’ve seen – and it’s beautifully produced.